 Racial and Gender Diversity in Faculty Hiring, Promotion, and Tenure

-The intersection of race and gender plays a crucial role in shaping the experiences of faculty in hiring, promotion, and tenure processes.
+Race and gender strongly influence the experiences of faculty in hiring, promotion, and tenure processes.
 Despite a broad support among university faculty, students, and administration for the promotion of diversity in academia, this support often remains abstract and does not translate into tangibly improved outcomes for women and racial minorities in the academic job market.
 Carey et al. (2020) investigated this discrepancy though their experimental study of faculty and student preferences for diversity in hiring decisions.
 Participants were presented with the profiles two hypothetical candidates with identical qualifications, differing only in the race of the candidate, and asked which candidate they prefer to be hired.
 Faculty at both universities included in the study were between 11 and 21 percentage points more likely to prefer a Hispanic, Black, or Native American candidate to a white one.
 [Balance this by pointing out examples of places that aren’t big proponents of racial & gender diversity] This finding indicates that faculty diversity is broadly valued across the academic community and that other, more structural and implicit, barriers are contributing to the lack of representation of women and racial minorities in the U.S. professoriate.

 While progress has been made in increasing the representation of women and racial minorities in academia, disparities persist, particularly at senior leadership levels and in research-intensive universities.
 Women now comprise roughly three-quarters of the educational workforce in the United States, yet they hold only 20 percent of senior-level leadership positions in the field (Carey et al. 2020).
-This disparity is most pronounced at the full professor level, with men making up the overwhelming majority in these roles across the United States and European Union (O’Connor 2019).
+This disparity is most pronounced at the full professor level, with men making up the overwhelming majority in these roles across the United States (O’Connor 2019).
 Similarly, racial disparities in the professoriate also persist despite representative gains over the last several decades.
 Underrepresented minority faculty, particularly Black and Hispanic scholars, occupy a smaller share of senior and leadership positions compared to their white counterparts (American Association of University Professors 2020; Fox Tree and Vaid 2022).

 Women of color face compounded challenges in the academic job market that are distinct from those encountered by their white and male counterparts.
-Research has demonstrated that implicit biases and stereotypes significantly disadvantage women of color in academic hiring, where they are often perceived as less competent and less “fit” for prestigious positions (Turner, González, and Wood 2008).
+One review of the literature concluded that implicit biases and stereotypes significantly disadvantage women of color in academic hiring, where they are often perceived as less competent and less “fit” for prestigious positions (Turner, González, and Wood 2008).
 Once hired, women of color also experience disparities in citation rates, grant funding, and letters of recommendation compared to their colleagues, in addition to being less likely to be first or sole authors on their publications, less often invited to give presentations and addresses, and less likely to be given leadership positions (Fox Tree and Vaid 2022).
 Further, women of color report carrying disproportionate service and mentorship loads compared to their white and male colleagues.
-In a time diary study, women faculty reported spending more time on campus service, student advising, and teaching-related activities while men faculty spent more time on research (O’Meara et al. 2017).
+For example, in one time diary study, women faculty reported spending more time on campus service, student advising, and teaching-related activities while men faculty spent more time on research (O’Meara et al. 2017).
 This discrepancy was even more pronounced among women faculty of color.
 [Insert here—explain that this is relevant because it exacerbates the underrepresentation of women of color]

 Contextual Factors Affecting Faculty Diversity